 H. After the initial round all shooters within ten points of the leader will proceed to a Final Arrow with the lowest score shooting first and proceeding to the leader.

 I. Bonus rings will not break a tie for first place in the pro classes (except due to weather or time under Scoring Rules.)
 Should a tie in total score exist for first place following the Final Arrow, the Shooters tied for first will continue to shoot until the tie is broken by total score.
-The individual with the most bonus rings will select the order of shooting for the first target.
-If tied for score and bonus rings a coin toss will determine the initial order.
-The shooting order will alternate for any additional targets that are required to break the tie.
+The individual with the most bonus rings will select the order of shooting for the first target or if tied for score and bonus rings a coin toss will determine the initial order.
+Their shooting order will alternate for any additional targets that are required to break the tie.

 J. Due to manufacturer contingency programs there will be a clear second and third place order of finish.
-Should a tie exist for second and/or third place that is not broken by total bonus-rings, the Tournament Director will use the “Closest-to-the-12” tie-break procedure (see Scoring Rules “J”) to break the tie.
-A coin toss will determine the order of shooting.
+Should a tie exist for second and/or third place that is not broken by total bonus-rings, the Tournament Director will use the “Closest-to-the-12” tie-break procedure (see Scoring Rules “J”) with the winner receiving an additional bonus ring to break the tie.
+The winner of a coin toss will select their preference for the order of shooting.